 Steam is unquestionably one of the main carriers that brought indie games to the mainstream.
 As more developers realized the potential, the marketplace began to do what marketplaces do.
 Saturate.

 How does a starving — or shady — indie dev hustle to survive in the saturated wilderness?
+How do indie devs minimize chances of failure?

 Easy.
 By creating what are now referred to as ‘game-shaped objects’ rife with features that Steam players love.
 This is the logic behind all those clones and asset flips piled with Trading Cards and Steam Achievements.